t-dantiau/Gradience/README.md

 ## CLI

 The CLI version of Gradience is available as a standalone binary.
-You can download it from [GitHub Releases](https://github.com/t-dantiau/Gradience/releases) or build it yourself from sources.
+You can download it from [GitHub Releases](https://github.com/t-dantiau/Gradience/releases) or build it yourself from sources or install it using `cargo install gradience-cli`

 Documentation for the CLI is available as markdown [here](./CommandLineHelp.md) or by using the `--help` flag.